-If you need help around the home, one of your best options is to have a home care worker come in to help you.
+If you need help around the home, a good option is to have a care worker come in to your home to help you.

 Types of homecare

 Homecare comes in many forms and has many names used to describe it, including home help, care attendants and "carers" (not to be confused with unpaid family or friends who care for you).